ndusek/mqtt-frontend/README.md

 # mqtt-frontend

 To run this code, simply double click the index.html file to open in the browser.
-Then start sending with the corresponding [Android application](https://github.com/bbatod/SensorDataMqtt)
+Then start publishing data with the corresponding [Android application](https://github.com/bbatod/SensorDataMqtt)